zhangys11/blockchain/README.md

 sudo npm run build
 ```

-Copy /images to /dist and set the /dist as the website's working folder.
+Copy /images or /publish (static content folder) to /dist and set the /dist as the website's working folder.
 Set the website's php version to static (php not needed).

-Finished.